Brett Anderson (baseball): Oakland Athletics

-On December 14, 2007, he was traded by Diamondbacks with Dana Eveland, Greg Smith, Aaron Cunningham, Carlos González and Chris Carter to the Oakland Athletics for Dan Haren and Connor Robertson.
+On December 14, 2007, he was traded by the Diamondbacks with Dana Eveland, Greg Smith, Aaron Cunningham, Carlos González and Chris Carter to the Oakland Athletics for Dan Haren and Connor Robertson.

 In 2008, Anderson was a combined 11–5 with a 3.69 ERA and 118 strikeouts in 20 games (19 starts) between the Stockton Ports in the California League and the Double-A Midland RockHounds of the Texas League.
 In his debut for Midland, he struck out 12 batters and gave up two runs in six innings for the win.
 He was selected to pitch in the All-Star Futures Game played at Yankee Stadium during the All-Star break and was named to the U.S. Olympic Team in Beijing.
 He pitched seven innings to collect the win in the bronze medal game against Japan.

 Anderson was a highly touted young prospect; in 2008 he was ranked as the 36th-best prospect in the Major Leagues, and in 2009 he was ranked the top prospect in Oakland's system and the #7 prospect overall by Baseball America.

-Anderson was promoted to the Athletics as part of their opening day roster for 2009 and made his Major League debut on April 10, 2009 against the Seattle Mariners, allowing five runs in six innings to take the loss.
-He picked up his first win when he allowed only two earned runs in six innings against the Tampa Bay Rays on May 20.
+Anderson was promoted to the Athletics as part of their opening day roster for 2009 and made his Major League debut on April 10, 2009, against the Seattle Mariners, allowing five runs in six innings to take the loss.
+He picked up his first career MLB win when he allowed only two earned runs in six innings against the Tampa Bay Rays on May 20.
 On July 6, he pitched a shutout against the Boston Red Sox striking out 9 batters, a career high.
 It was his first career shutout, and his first career complete game.

 On September 24, 2009, Anderson broke the Oakland Athletics single-season rookie strikeout record (previously set by Rick Langford in 1977), while racking up 6 strikeouts in 52/3 innings versus the Texas Rangers.
 He finished the 2009 season with an 11–11 record, posting a 4.06 ERA.
 He led the team in wins (11) and shutouts (1) and tied with Brett Tomko in strikeouts (150).